 Outside of her professional responsibilities, Ms. Howard has been involved with a number of philanthropic organizations in Chicago.
 She was selected as a Leadership Greater Chicago Fellow to participate in a unique, year-long venture to deepen the understanding of greater Chicago, thereby enhancing the future quality of civic and community leadership.
 In addition, she served as the founding chairman of the Chicago Community Trust Young Leaders Fund, an endowment fund established in 1994 by young professionals in Chicago to educate them about grant-making and the value of philanthropy.

-Currently, she serves as Secretary of the 100 Club of Chicago, providing financial assistance to the families of first responders killed in the line of duty in Cook and Lake County, Secretary of the Irish Fellowship Club of Chicago, and a member of the Women's Board of Northwestern University and an Advisory Board Member for the Office of Catholic Schools for the Archdiocese of Chicago.
+Currently, she serves as Secretary of the 100 Club of Chicago, providing financial assistance to the families of first responders killed in the line of duty in Cook, Lake and McHenry Counties, Secretary of the Irish Fellowship Club of Chicago, and a member of the Women's Board of Northwestern University and an Advisory Board Member for the Office of Catholic Schools for the Archdiocese of Chicago.
 She has provided consulting services for local nonprofits in the areas of fundraising, marketing, strategic planning, and board governance.